-The Japanese in the Tosa region (on the island of Shikoku) had a medium sized dog that they wanted to develop into a sumo-type wrestler.
-About 150 years ago they started crossing their local breed with Mastiffs, St. Bernards, Great Danes, and Bull Terriers.
+The Japanese in the Tosa region (on the island of Shikoku) had a medium-sized dog that they wanted to develop into a sumo-type wrestler.
+About 150 years ago, they started crossing their local breed with Mastiffs, St. Bernards, Great Danes, and Bull Terriers.

 The dog that they produced was large and beautiful.
-Before World War II there were thousands of Tosa breeders in Japan.
+Before World War II, there were thousands of Tosa breeders in Japan.

-In Japan, Tosas only weigh between 35 and 60 kilograms, while outside of Japan breeders have selected them so that they weigh up to about 100 kilograms.
-They have short coats, usually red, blocky heads, and a thick muscular neck.
+In Japan, Tosas only weigh between 35 and 60 kilograms, while outside of Japan, breeders have selected them so that they weigh up to about 100 kilograms.
+They have short coats, reddish, blocky heads, and a thick, muscular neck.
 Although they do not drool as much as some big dogs, they do drool.

 Any time you consider getting a large dog, of course, the expenses will be that much more.
 Breeders spend a lot to produce the puppies and will charge more than they do for tiny dogs.
 When you do get your dog home he will eat more, will require a strong outdoor kennel or good fencing around your yard, and if he does have any health problems (like hip dysplasia or bloat) the expenses will be high.

 There are a lot of other things you need to think about before searching for a Tosa puppy.
 The first thing to find out is if the Tosa is banned where you live.
 (They are banned in the UK, Ireland, Germany, Australia, New Zealand, and many other countries.)
 Even if the Tosa is legal in your country, be sure to find out if your landlord will even let you have a dog like this.
 If you do not look into this thoroughly, you may end up losing your home.

 The Japanese Tosa should be exercised daily but they are not a dog that should be taken to a dog park.
 If your Tosa is attacked by another dog they are difficult to control, and since they have such a high pain tolerance they usually have no trouble fighting other dogs.

-Warning: This is a graphic display of what can happen when you allow two Tosa to wrestle outside of the ring.
+Below is a startling display of what can happen when you allow two Tosa to wrestle outside of the ring.

 Do some people still use these dogs for fighting?
 Yes.
-Does that mean all dogs are bad and should be kept out of so many countries?
-No. If you want a Japanese Tosa no one should stop you.
+Does that mean all these dogs are bad and should be kept out of so many countries?
+No. If you want a Japanese Tosa, no one should stop you.